 Buy And Bill Pharmaceutical Procurement And Reimbursement Practices

 Clinicians would substantially markup products in buy and bill arrangements, especially in oncology.
 Payers (commercial and government) have put limits on the percentage of markup they will allow physicians to charge them but fixed price arrangements are increasingly becoming the standard.
-Hospital outpatient facilities also acquire specialty therapies through negotiating their own terms with manufacturers and bill the payers for the drugs.
+Hospital outpatient facilities also acquire specialty therapies through negotiating their own terms with manufacturers and bill the patients / payers for their administration.

 Specialty Pharmacy Operating Models

 Specialty pharmacies and their services operate through different models.
 Some are organized as "closed door" pharmacy facilities which do not have storefronts or "walk-in" business, some are operating units of PBMs in conjunction with mail order facilities, others are administered through retail pharmacies equipped and staffed to provide specialty pharmacy services.
 Other variations include hybrid specialty pharmacy business models which are combinations of specialty pharmacy and infusion centers or specialty pharmacies supporting home infusion providers and / or long term care facilities.
 Depending on the size of the organization and therapies offered, they can operate as a hub pharmacy for a manufacturer plus have multiple locations servicing regional or metropolitan areas throughout the nation.

 The leading therapeutic categories dispensed via specialty pharmacy venues are:

 Specialty Pharmacy Reimbursement And Market Access

 Reimbursement in the specialty pharmacy sector can be complex.
-Depending on the patient, medication, provider and the plan(s) involved; a claims adjudication pathway could closely resemble a retail pharmacy claim or it could involve separate charges for therapies, per diem payments for supplies, equipment, pharmacy services, non-nursing care services and then separate payments for nursing care.
+Depending on the patient, medication, provider and the plan(s) involved; a claims adjudication pathway may resemble a retail pharmacy claim or it could involve separate charges for therapies, per diem payments for supplies, equipment, pharmacy services, non-nursing care services, shipping and then separate payments for nursing care.
 Home infusion is typically paid from the medical benefit but overall specialty pharmacy reimbursement can be through the pharmacy or the medical benefit depending on the therapy, point-of-care and how the patient's insurance plan (or PBM) chooses to align payments based on benefit design.